patsully97/Case-Study---Lariat-Rent-a-Car/README.md

 # Case-Study---Lariat-Rent-a-Car
-In this case study, I analyzed a dataset from the fiction company Lariat and used my analysis to make two recommendations.
+In this case study, I analyzed a dataset from the fictional company Lariat and used my analysis to make two recommendations.
 In order to analyze the data, I made use of a number of Excel functions as follows:

 I extensively used INDEX/MATCH to consolidate data from columns across different worksheets.